tomotaco/UEDisableAsyncComputeOnMapLoadPlugin/README.md

 - Create an empty level, and set it to EditorStartupMap in `Project settings` / `Maps & Modes`.
 - Exit UE Editor, and launch again.
 - Double-click at `Content/Hillside/Maps/LV_Exterior`.
 - Comfirm UE Editor crashes.
-(If not, you don't need this plugin.)
+(If not, you don't need this plugin)

 # How to use thie plugin for UE editor